bsotodo/caudio/README.md

-# cpeaker
+# caudio

 An web app to control my wireless speakers written in Elm

 ## Features

-At the moment the app controls just one speaker
+At the moment the app controls just one speaker.

 - volume up/down
 - mute